 - Examples of types of training to consider are Harvard’s executive leadership programs, emerging leadership training, skills-based trainings for unique staff such as special education staff, and grantwriting/fundraising skill development trainings.
 In-house group training sessions are ineligible.

-- A maximum of two mini-grants may be supported per organization in a calendar year.
+- A maximum of two mini-grants may be supported per organization within a fiscal year (June 1st – May 31st)

 Applications will be reviewed on a rolling basis with a response provided within 21 business days from submission.